Woman Accused Of Telling Black Couple At Brooklyn Dog Park, 'Stay In Your Hood'

 NEW YORK (CBSNewYork) — Video of a woman accused of a racially motivated verbal attack against a couple at a dog park in Williamsburg is sparking outrage on social media.

-Frederick Joseph was in disbelief, repeating the words he said were directed at him by a person in the park Saturday night.READ MORE: 'Moulin Rouge!
-The Musical' Wins Big As Broadway Celebrates The 74th Annual Tony Awards
+Frederick Joseph was in disbelief, repeating the words he said were directed at him by a person in the park Saturday night.READ MORE: NYPD: 5 Shot, Including Suspect, After Fight Breaks Out As Bars Close In Upper Manhattan

 “Stay in our hood?
 I’m sorry, what?”
 Joseph said.